rpietrusinski/example-webserver-rs/README.md

 with Axum framework.

 ## Implemented
-- Routing
+From this project one can learn the following concepts:
+- How to create HTTP listener and handle incoming traffic
-- GET/POST requests
+- How to create endpoints executing GET/POST requests
-- parsing JSON request/response contents
-- FromRequest/IntoResponse traits
+- How to parse JSON payloads and process them
-- shared state with Clone trait or Atomic Reference Counting
+- How to share state between endpoints (either with Clone Trait or Atomic Reference Counting)
+- How to parse query parameters
+- What are requirements for Handler functions (FromRequest/IntoResponse traits, Extractors)
+- How to call another external REST API from inside our endpoint, parse the results and return to user

+## Run
+Command `cargo run` will build the project and start the webserver on port `3000`.
+Below are the commands you can execute against webserver.

 ## Examples